chinamike65/hugo-tuolesi/content/book3/book3en.md

 Whether we die today or tomorrow, no one can be sure.
 Before death comes, we must decide to practice the Dharma today.
 This is very important!

 In the "Guide to Enlightenment", it is said that the most important of the three fundamentals is to think about death without a fixed period.
-Thinking about death without a fixed period can really change our concept and begin to diligently practice the Dharma.
+Thinking about the uncertainty of the time of death can really change our concept and encourage us to diligently practice the Dharma.

 If you procrastinate and do not practice the Dharma, you will regret it very much before you die.